AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ```
+Next, we will plot the climate stations on the BC shp. boundary and save the map to our directory.
 ```{r Climate station map, echo = FALSE, message = FALSE, warning = FALSE, results = "hide"}
 # Plot the climate station map
 ggsave(